vvonkledge/n8n-nodes-turso/README.md

 3. Select "Execute Query" as the operation
 4. Enter your SQL query (e.g., `SELECT * FROM users`)
 5. Configure credentials and run the workflow

+### Insert Data into a Table

+1. Create a new workflow
+2. Add the Turso node
+3. Select "Insert Rows" as the operation
+4. Enter your table name and column definitions
+5. Choose data source (Input Items or Manual Input)
+6. Provide values to insert
+7. Configure credentials and run the workflow

 ### Execute Multiple Queries in Batch